MultiX-Amsterdam/ijmond-camera-monitor/README.md

 sudo chmod -R 775 ijmond-camera-monitor/ sudo chgrp -R ijmond-camera-monitor-dev ijmond-camera-monitor/
 ```
-Create three text files to store the database urls in the "back-end/secret/" directory for the staging, production, and testing environments.
+Create three text files to store the database urls in the `back-end/secret/` directory for the staging, production, and testing environments.
 For the url format, refer to [the flask-sqlalchemy documentation](http://flask-sqlalchemy.pocoo.org/2.3/config/#connection-uri-format).
-Replace "DATABASE_PASSWORD" with your database password.
+Replace `DATABASE_PASSWORD` with your database password.
 ```sh
 cd ijmond-camera-monitor/back-end/
 mkdir secret